If you're a tenant, there are things you can do to improve the health and comfort of the property you are renting.

 Ventilating a home is essential for removing excess moisture from your home - damp homes can be mouldy and bad for your health.
 The simplest and cheapest way to ventilate is opening doors and windows a few times every day.
 If your home has externally vented extractor fans in the kitchen and bathrooms, make sure you use them to get rid of moisture.

 Heating your home is important for your health and comfort.
-Aim for 18 to 20˚C during the day when you’re home, or 16˚C in your bedroom overnight.
-Inadequate heating can lead to mould growth and dampness.
+Aim for a minimum of 18˚C. Inadequate heating can lead to mould growth and dampness.

 If the home you are renting comes with a heater, learn how to use it wisely.

 - Unflued gas heaters – whether portable or fixed - which release toxic fumes and make your house damp.
 Cheap portable electric heaters are safer and cost less to run.
 Some fixed gas heaters only have one pipe or hose for the gas supply, but do not have a flue going out through an external wall or through the roof – using these should also be avoided.